lsst-sqre/build-and-publish-to-pypi/README.md

 ## Usage

+There are three steps for implementing this action: set up a trusted publisher on PyPI, set up the GitHub Actions environment, and add this action to your GitHub Actions workflow.

+### Step 1.
+Set up a trusted publisher on PyPI

 This action uses PyPI's trusted publisher mechanism.
 Start by following the [PyPI documentation](https://docs.pypi.org/trusted-publishers/) to set up a trusted publisher for your PyPI project.
 Note in particular the name of the environment and the workflow file.
 In the example below, the environment is `pypi`.
-The workflow file should match where the YAML workflow file is created.
+The workflow file should match where the YAML workflow file name in your repository.

+### Step 2.
+Set up the GitHub Actions environment

+In your repository's settings, create a GitHub Actions [environment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).
+The name of this environment must match the name your specified to PyPI.

+If desired, enable "required reviewers" so that only trusted members or teams can publish to PyPI.

+> **Note**
+> If you are considering adding a branch restriction, be aware that the PyPI deployment (as recommended in the workflow below) is done in the context of a tag ref, not a branch like `main`.
+> Branch restrictions will not work in this case.

+### Step 3.
+Add this action to your GitHub Actions workflow

-Next, modify that GitHub Actions workflow file in your repository to include this action:
+Next, modify the GitHub Actions workflow file in your repository to include this action:

 ```yaml
 name: Python CI